 Since playable ads have different stages in which users may abandon it and lose interest, you should track in-ad events and see if there’s a stage with abnormally high abandonment rates.
 If there is - take action and change the problematic stage.
 Since we don’t want to make huge changes off the bat, we use A\B testing - changing one (preferably big) thing and test to see how it affects the results.

-Keep in mind that while all of our conclusions were drawn from experience, every product is different and may ‘play’ by different rules, and lastly - as much as we encourage gamifying ads, maybe not all ads were meant to be gamified.
+Remember that while all of our conclusions were drawn from experience, every product is different and may ‘play’ by different rules.
+Lastly - as much as we encourage gamifying ads, maybe not all ads were meant to be gamified.
 If you can’t think of a great way to make it into a playable ad, don’t force it.

 Do you know what the other way to reach the target audience is?
 Check out app store optimization to make your mobile app stand out from the crowd.